Quantum logic: History and modern criticism

-Most philosophers find quantum logic an unappealing competitor to classical logic.
-It is far from evident that quantum logic is a logic, in the sense of describing a process of reasoning, as opposed to a particularly convenient language to summarize the measurements performed by quantum apparatuses.
-(However, others argue that they are logics and satisfy all the canonical conditions logicians require to call an abstract object a logic.)
-In particular, modern philosophers of science argue that quantum logic attempts to substitute metaphysical difficulties for unsolved problems in physics, rather than properly solving the physics problems.
-Tim Maudlin writes that quantum "logic "solves" the [measurement] problem by making the problem impossible to state."
+Most philosophers would agree that quantum logic is not a competitor to classical logic.
+It is far from evident (albeit true) that quantum logic is a logic, in the sense of describing a process of reasoning, as opposed to a particularly convenient language to summarize the measurements performed by quantum apparatuses.
+In particular, some modern philosophers of science argue that quantum logic attempts to substitute metaphysical difficulties for unsolved problems in physics, rather than properly solving the physics problems.
+Tim Maudlin writes that quantum "logic 'solves' the [measurement] problem by making the problem impossible to state."

-Quantum logic remains in limited use among logicians as an extremely pathological counterexample (Dalla Chiara and Giuntini: "Why quantum logics?
-Simply because 'quantum logics are there!'").
-Although the central insight to quantum logic remains mathematical folklore as an intuition pump for categorification, discussions rarely mention quantum logic.

-It is however important to note that in the context of work on quantum computation and quantum communication, the development of quantum logic is definitely regaining new territory.
-The historical development of quantum logical structures is proving useful to design new quantum logical systems that are fit to reason about the flow of quantum information.
-An example is given by the "quantum computational logics" and "The Logic of Quantum Programs (LQP)".
-The logic LQP is a dynamic quantum logic used for the specification and verification of the correctness of protocols in quantum computation.
-Other recent directions show the relevance of categorical quantum logics for new developments in the field of (computational) linguistics.